KhadeejaAfzal4/KhadeejaAfzal4/README.md

 ## Hi there 👋

-Looking to expand and apply my knowledge within the data analysis field.
+Eager to expand and apply my knowledge within the data analysis field.

 I am self-taught in MS Excel, Power BI & MySQL.
 Looking forward to learning Tableau & Python.